surfacesyntacticud/guidelines/content/docs/general_guideline/Misc/Reported.md

 ## Universal

-We use the features `Reported=Yes` to annotate reported speech in the spoken corpora.
+We use the feature `Reported=Yes` to annotate reported speech in the spoken corpora.
 The features is on the head of the reported speech.

 {{< conll >}}
 # text = je fais oui, oui, j'ai l'impression de t'avoir déjà vue !